Educational Psychology (Thesis) (M.A.): Learning Sciences (45 credits)

 Program Description

-The M.A. in Educational Psychology; Learning Sciences focuses on educational research and its application to practice.
-Exploration and application of contemporary psychological and educational theories and empirical studies in:
+The M.A. in Educational Psychology; Learning Sciences focuses on educational research, its application to practice, research design, and data analytic techniques.
+Exploration and application of contemporary psychological and educational theories and empirical studies in the science of learning and instruction; self-regulation, motivation, and emotion; educational technology; and applied methods and data science.

 Thesis Courses (24 credits)